-Green tea (Camellia sinensis (L.) O. Kuntze) is an unfermented tea that remains green via the rapid inactivation of enzymes during heating, such as polyphenol oxidase, which prevent the oxidation of tea's components.
+Green tea (Camellia sinensis (L.) O. Kuntze) is an unfermented tea that remains green via the rapid inactivation of enzymes during heating, such as polyphenol oxidase, and the prevented oxidation of the components.
 There are two main types of green tea [100].
 One is Sencha, which is made from ordinary tea leaves and is rich in catechins.
-The other includes Gyokuro and Tencha, which are deprived of sunlight for approximately 20 days before harvesting.
+The other includes

+Gyokuro and Tencha, which are deprived of sunlight for approximately 20 days before harvesting.
 Shaded tea leaves have a high content of theanine because their metabolization into catechins is suppressed.
-The content of theanine is higher in higher-grade green tea.
+The theanine content is higher in higher-grade green tea.
 Matcha tea is made by grinding Tencha into a fine powder with a stone mill.
 Catechins, caffeine, and amino acids containing theanine provide the taste components of astringency, bitterness, and umami, respectively.
 In addition, the balance of these ingredients affects the functionality of the tea.

-4.1 Stress-Reducing Effect of Green Tea with Lowered Caffeine
+4.1.
+Stress-Reducing Effect of Green Tea with Lowered Caffeine